Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 Trail Info

-Bumpass Hell from Cold Boiling Lake Trail (Trail Described Above)
+• Bumpass Hell via Cold Boiling Lake Trail (described above)

-• Details: Offers a moderate hike with a steady ascent.
-Trail description and navigation available on AllTrails.
+• ℹ️ A steady uphill hike with varied terrain.
+Trail description and navigation on AllTrails.

-• Difficulty: Shorter and less strenuous than the Cold Boiling Lake Trail.
+• ⚠️ Shorter and less strenuous than Cold Boiling Lake Trail.

 Combination Option